NBCUniversal Media Group: NBCUniversal Telemundo Enterprises

 NBCUniversal Telemundo Enterprises, formerly NBCUniversal Hispanic Enterprises and Content & NBCUniversal Hispanic Group, is the Hispanic culture outlet company and division of NBCUniversal.

 NBCUniversal Hispanic Enterprises and Content was spun off from NBCUniversal Entertainment & Digital Networks and Integrated Media, taking Telemundo and Mun2 while most of the said unit was merged into NBCUniversal Cable Entertainment Group.
 Joe Uva was appointed as chairman of the unit starting April 3, 2013.

 On December 24, 2014, NBCUniversal announced that it would rebrand mun2 as NBC Universo on February 1, 2015, to coincide with the network's Spanish-language broadcast of Super Bowl XLIX.

 NBCUniversal Hispanic Group rolled out 1,000 hours of new programming for its two channels at Upfronts in May 2015.
 They also launched CultureFirst, an advertising initiative that helps advertisers create a full plan to reach out to Latinos, and co-programming opportunities that allows advertisers to promote content across NBC channels.
 NBC Deportes, a dedicated Hispanic sports production unit, was also announced by Chairman Joe Uva and Chairman Mark Lazarus of NBC Sports Group.

 On October 12, 2015, NBCUniversal Hispanic Group was renamed NBCUniversal Telemundo Enterprises with Cesar Conde taking over as chairman from Joe Uva.
 Conde was already chairman of NBCUniversal International Enterprises.
-Uva would continue to oversee the move of NBC Deportes to the NBC Sports Group facility in Stamford, CT.
+Uva would continue to oversee the move of NBC Deportes to the NBC Sports Group facility in Stamford, Connecticut.
 In a January 2019 NBCUniversal reorganization, Telemundo Enterprises was placed under Jeff Shell, the chairman of NBCUniversal Film and Entertainment.

 In a May 2020 reorganization, the division was placed under NBCUniversal Television and Streaming.
 At that time it was announced Conde would move over to head up NBCUniversal News Group as chairman.